 After that:

-This structured approach helps learners stay focused and motivated.
+The one structured approach will keep the learners focused and motivated.

 Who Should Choose Intensive Driving?